jpmorganchase/modular/docs/commands/build.md

 the repository with the branch specified by `compareBranch` or, if `compareBranch` is not set, with the default git branch.

-`--compareBranch`: Specify the comparison branch used to determine which files have changed when using the `changed` option.
+`--compareBranch <branchName>`: Specify the comparison branch used to determine which files have changed when using the `changed` option.
 If this option is used without `changed`, the command will fail.

 `--descendants`: Build the packages specified by the `[packages...]` argument and/or the `--changed` option and additionally build all their descendants (i.e.